| | |

 Instructions

-8. Bake on the middle oven rack until golden brown and just beginning to pull away from the edges, about 35 to 40 minutes.
-Cool the cake in the pan on a rack for 20 minutes.
+• Bake on the middle oven rack until golden brown and just beginning to pull away from the edges, about 35 to 40 minutes.
+Cool the cake in the pan on a cooling rack for 10 minutes.

-12. Invert your cake onto a pretty rimmed plate and drizzle the top with ganache.
+• Invert your cake onto a pretty rimmed cake serving plate and drizzle the top with that yummy ganache.

 Notes